-This report corresponds to the period from February 1, 2016 to February 29, 2016.
+This report corresponds to the period from July 1, 2016 to July 31, 2016.

-This month we are seeing a reduction in total number of attack activity from prior month and the same for critical attacks.
-The attacks this month are predominant of short duration and secondarily of less than 1 minute and 10 to 30 minutes in duration and most are targeting multiple ports and in smaller scale Port 23.
+This month we see a significant increase of over 50% in the attack activity but an increase of 40% of critical attacks from prior month.
+The attacks this month are predominant of large duration over 10 minutes up to one hour and targeting multiple ports and port 23.
 Over 30 percent of the attacks are coming from known threat sources that GLESEC gathers and correlates with the information produced by the protection systems (DefensePro).
-The attacks are mostly from the USA, Netherlands, China, Russian Federation, France, Germany, Poland, United Kingdom, Sweden, Iceland.
-A significant number of attacks are scanning which can be considered reconnaissance and is what precedes further attacks.
+The attacks are mostly from the USA, Netherlands, China, Brazil, Japan, Russian Federation, France, Korea Republic, Colombia and United Kingdom.